• RollUpEurope

 Roll your equity

 • The capacity for elevated leverage in these deals is underpinned by robust operating margins.
 Therapy stands out with its EBITDA margins in the 40s.
-Our take: target fully loaded EBITDA margin in the high thirties to mid-fifties range to maximize PE interest.
+Our take: target fully loaded EBITDA margin in the high thirties to mid-fifties range to maximise PE interest

-• The Therapy case study showcases the power of compounding by staying invested.
-Its early and subsequent investors opted to roll over to benefit from continued growth and value creation.
+• The Therapy Brands case study showcases the power of compounding by staying invested.
+Its investors consistently opted to roll over to benefit from continued growth and value creation